-We are very pleased to have an established venue for our monthly parties at the Ivanhoe Hotel on the Saintfield Road in Belfast.
+We are very pleased to have an established venue for our monthly salsa nights at the Ivanhoe Hotel on the Saintfield Road in Belfast.
 We have been running events here since 2011.
 It has a superb dancefloor, great atmosphere, lovely food and drink (plus ice cream), plenty of car parking and is easily accessible from Belfast City Centre.

 What Does Salsa Dancing Look Like ?